 Signs & Impact

-BFRBs can show up in ways that aren’t always obvious at first.
+BFRBs can develop gradually and show up in ways that aren’t always obvious at first.

-They often develop gradually and may feel automatic, hard to explain, or difficult to control.
+They can feel automatic, hard to explain, or difficult to control.

 Common Signs